← Back to Grammar

 Rule 2: Probability in the Past

-When speculating about what probably happened in the past, use the conditional:
+When speculating about what probably happened:

 ✓ Correct: